fabric/fabric/docs/tutorial.rst

     Done.

-That's all there is to it.
+That's all there is to it: define one or more tasks, then ask ``fab`` to execute them.
+You may specify multiple task names, space-separated; for details on ``fab``'s behavior and its options/arguments, please see :doc:`fab`.

 Since a fabfile is simply a Python module, the sky's the limit.
-However, most of the time you'll be interested in using the other side of Fabric: its SSH functionality.
+However, most of the time you'll be interested in importing and using the other side of

-For details on ``fab``'s behavior and its options/arguments, please see :ref:`fab`.
+Fabric: its SSH functionality.

 Shell commands executed via SSH
 -------------------------------